jyutzler/Bridge-Systems/system.md

 ### Roman Key-Card Blackwood 0314
 Once suit agreement has been reached, 4NT is used to ask for keycards - the 4 aces and the king of trump.
+It can also be used to ask for "Queen or Extra Length" (queen = queen of trump, extra length = enough trump to promise 10 total).

 4NT KC Asking:
-   * 5♣ = 0 or 3 keycards
+   * 5♣: 0 or 3 keycards
-   * 5♦ = 1 or 4 keycards
+   * 5♦: 1 or 4 keycards
-   * 5♥ = 2 keycards, no queen of trump
+   * 5♥: 2 keycards, no QOEL
-   * 5♠ = 2 keycards, queen of trump
+   * 5♠: 2 keycards, QOEL

-After a 5♣ or 5♦ response, the Blackwood initiator may ask for the queen of trump (or extra trump length) by bidding the next step:
+After a 5♣ or 5♦ response, the Blackwood initiator may ask for QOEL by bidding the next step:

-   * (heart suit agreement) - 4NT - 5♣ - 5♦ = Queen ask
+   * (heart suit agreement)-4NT;5♣-5♦: Queen ask
-      * 5♥ = no queen
+      * 5♥: no QOEL
-	  * 5♠, 6♣, 6♦ = queen, that king, and no lower kings
+	  * 5♠, 6♣, 6♦: QOEL, that king, and no lower kings
-	  * 5NT = queen, no kings
+	  * 5NT: QOEL, no kings

 #### With (Useful) Voids
 After 4NT, responder can show voids with at least one keycard:
-   * 5NT = even number of keycards (never zero)
+   * 5NT: even number of keycards (never zero)
-   * 6 of void suit = odd number of keycards
+   * 6 of void suit: odd number of keycards
-   * 6 of trump suit = odd number of keycards, void is in higher suit
+   * 6 of trump suit: odd number of keycards, void is in higher suit

 #### 5NT
-5NT guarantees the partnership holds all five keycards and is invitational to grand.
+5NT guarantees the partnership holds all five keycards and QOEL and is invitational to grand.
 A 6-level bid shows the king in that suit.

 ### Gerber 0314 First/Last